luxflux/cloudbalancer/Readme.markdown

   - In the first version, there will be just generic TCP-relaying, soon after that there will be HTTP-Proxying
   - Primarily based on AMQP/RabbitMQ

+## Whats already implemented?
+  - Node check-in at the loadbalancer
+  - Monitoring the heartbeat of a node
+  - Simple TCP-Weighted-Round-Robin Loadbalancer
+  - Hacky start scripts for each
+  - Status-CLI which outputs some JSON :)

+## Open parts for the first RC
+  - Nice start scripts
+  - Nice CLI
+  - Plugin infrastructure for the weighting
+  - Live rebalancing when the weight of a node changes

 ## Planned features
   - Everything is a plugin